lzxindustries/lzxtm/docs/modules/pgo.md

 A difference amplifier subtracts one voltage from another.
 It is similar to a differential amplifier, but is specifically optimized to subtract one voltage from another with accuracy.
 PGO's amplifier is fully differential, meaning that it has both positive and negative outputs.

-In PGO's implementation, the positive input and negative input of the difference amplifier are each preceded by a four input summing amplifier stage.
-This configuration allows the user to both add multiple input signals and subtract multiple input signals.
-Due to the cascaded input switches, the gain of each side of the difference amplifier may be programmed by which jacks are patched and which jacks are left open.
+In PGO's implementation, the positive input and negative input of the difference amplifier are each preceded by a four-input summing amplifier stage.
+This configuration allows the user to simultaneously add and subtract multiple signals.
+Due to the cascading input switches, the gain of each side of the difference amplifier may be programmed by which jacks are patched and which jacks are left open.

 <img src={ProgrammingGain} alt="Programming Gain"/>

 ### Voltage Reference​

 PGO provides a static voltage reference of 1V at its output jack.
 This level corresponds to a luminance value of white, or to the 100% brightness level of an RGB channel.
-This reference voltage may be patched anywhere in your system, or back to one of the inputs on PGO.
+This reference voltage may be patched anywhere in your system, or to the inputs on PGO.

 <img src={ProgrammingOffset} alt="Programming Offset"/>

+---

 ## Example Patches